 Ditch the Diet Mixers

 Mix your booze with diet versus regular soda and your blood alcohol content will shoot up an extra 18 percent, according to a new study published in Alcoholism: Clinical and Experimental Research.
 What gives?
 Without sugar and calories in your glass (and stomach), alcohol beelines its way into your bloodstream.
-We aren't condoning any fructose-filled beverages here, but a few calories can go a long way towards keeping you off of the karaoke stage.
+We aren't condoning any fructose-filled beverages here, but a few calories can go a long way toward keeping you off of the karaoke stage.

 Even "non-smokers" have a hard time resisting a post-drink smoke, but according to research from Brown University, combining the two vices ups your chances of losing your next day to a hangover.
 Researchers believe nicotine may increase your body's release of cytokines, a protein secreted when your brain encounters an injury.
 The result: an inflamed brain, throbbing head, and spinning ceiling.